Masons-coding/Masons-coding/README.md

 ### Hi there my name is Mason Clarke 👋
-My passion for software development started when I realized that I could take what most would call
-“unreadable words” and use them to bring ideas to life on any screen for the user.
-I first started my journey with computer science back in highschool when I used an MIT app creator that allowed us to code online using building blocks.
-From there I quickly fell in love with using programming to create a functional and easy to use product for users.
-I am very excited to keep enhancing my skills so that I can express my passion and show my knowledge to the world by bringing ideas to life.
+My passion for software development began when I discovered the power of transforming what many might see as "unreadable code" into dynamic, user-friendly applications that bring ideas to life on any screen.
+My journey into computer science started in high school, where I used MIT’s App Inventor to create programs online with a block-based coding interface.
+This experience sparked my fascination with building functional, intuitive products that provide real value to users.
+I am eager to continue honing my skills, channeling my passion, and showcasing my knowledge by creating innovative solutions that bring concepts to life.
 <!--
 **Masons-coding/Masons-coding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.